wuyichen24/system-design-knowledge/components/Message_Queue.md

 - **Solution 2**: Track each message which has been processed into a data store and discard duplicates.
    - Add a unique identifier into each message.

+## When to use
+- When most requests need to take a long time to be processed, like video, image, or audio processing.
+A client doesn’t need to wait until the processing is finished.

 ## Standards
 ### Protocols
 - AMQP (Advanced Message Queuing Protocol)